Skip to main content

 Use Cases

 dWallets serve as foundational tools for developers seeking to enable secure, native multi-chain interoperability.
 For instance, a developer on Ethereum could generate a Bitcoin signature within their smart contract.
-This capability opens up a plethora of use cases across the Web3 ecosystem, from decentralized custody and making DAOs multi-chain, to natively interoperable DeFi (including Bitcoin) with multi-chain lending and order books and many more.
+This capability opens a plethora of use cases across the Web3 ecosystem, from decentralized custody and making DAOs multi-chain, to natively interoperable DeFi (including Bitcoin) with multi-chain lending and order books and many more.

 Impact on Web3